 HOW TO MAKE BLUEBERRY PEACH CHEESECAKE

-Top cheesecake with the peaches.
+Top cheesecake with the sliced peaches.
 In a small bowl, warm the peach preserves in the microwave for 30 seconds.
 Brush the warmed preserves over the peaches.
 Chill in the refrigerator until ready to serve.

 SALTED BUTTER VS UNSALTED BUTTER